chocolatewafer/tictactoe/docs/index.md

 ## More Thoughts

-During the beginning of this endavour I thought I would try making an AI app itself that was served using FAST API endpoints.
+During the beginning of this endeavour I thought I would try making an AI app itself that was served using FAST API endpoints.

 The problem was I did not know how to use FAST API (only know REST API and am familiar with Django) and had no idea on CI/CD and Dockerization.
 The task became daunting pretty soon once I started setting up the project.